SoftwareAG/c8y-docs/content/web/microfrontends-bundle/custom-package-blueprint.md

 Now on the first application start, users will have to complete the single step wizard above.

-### Differences in approach to creating custom applications
+### Differences in approach to creating custom applications {#differences-in-approach-to-creating-custom-applications}

 There are a couple of differences between a simple widget and one that is built according to the micro frontend guidelines.